Scotland’s David Docherty Triumphs in Record-Breaking Irish Poker Open

 The 2023 Irish Open proved that the festival is an extremely appealing one to both local and visiting players, breaking all previous records for poker tournaments in Ireland and many records for poker tournaments in this buy-in range in general.

-With PokerStars now being one of the main sponsors of Irish Open, we can expect even more qualifiers to make their way to future iterations of the festival, and some more success stories like the one of David Docherty.
+With PokerStars now being one of the main sponsors of the Irish Open, we can expect even more qualifiers to make their way to future iterations of the festival and some more success stories like the one of David Docherty.

 While we will have to wait a full year to see how the 2024 Irish Poker Open performs, PokerStars has plenty of opportunities to win seats in other poker tournaments in Europe and beyond for the coming months.

-So, head on over and check out the active qualifiers and see if you can repeat Docherty’s success at a tournament stop you find the most convenient.
+So, head on over and check out the active qualifiers, grab your poker bonus, and see if you can repeat Docherty’s success at a tournament stop you find the most convenient.